Jamie George: England

-On 31 October 2020 George scored a try on his 50th cap as England defeated Italy to win the 2020 Six Nations Championship.
+On 31 October 2020, George scored a try on his 50th cap as England defeated Italy to win the 2020 Six Nations Championship.
 The following month saw him become the first hooker to score a hat-trick for the England men's team in their opening fixture of the Autumn Nations Cup against Georgia.
-He also started in the final of that competition as England defeated France in extra-time to win the tournament.
+He also started in the final of that competition as England defeated France after extra-time to win the tournament.

+George scored tries against Italy and Ireland during the 2023 Six Nations Championship.
+Later that year, he was selected for the 2023 Rugby World Cup and played every minute of their quarter-final victory over Fiji and semi-final elimination against champions South Africa.
+George also featured in their last fixture of the tournament as England defeated Argentina to finish third and claim a bronze medal.

+Ahead of the 2024 Six Nations, George was made England captain, replacing Owen Farrell.
+In November 2024, he earned his 97th cap for England, captaining the side and scoring two tries in a 59–14 win over Japan during their final fixture of the 2024 Autumn Nations Series.
+This equalled the all-time record for England caps by a hooker, pulling level with former teammate Dylan Hartley.

+In January 2025, although George was selected for the senior training squad, he relinquished the England captaincy to Saracens teammate Maro Itoje for the 2025 Six Nations.
+In February 2025, he was named on the bench for the second round fixture of the tournament against France.
+This was the first test match he had been involved in since relinquishing the captaincy.
+He came on as a substitute as England won 26–25 in the final minute of the game.
+In the process, he became the most capped England hooker of all time overtaking Dylan Hartley.
+George made his 100th appearance for England in the penultimate round against Italy.

 British and Irish Lions

 George was selected as a member of the 2017 British & Irish Lions squad.
 George featured in six matches on the tour including against the Māori All Blacks.
-The opening Test against New Zealand was his first international start having previously played all seventeen of his England caps coming off the bench, a world record for most tests without a start.
+The opening test against New Zealand was his first international start having previously played all seventeen of his England caps coming off the bench, a world record for most tests without a start.
 George played the full 80 minutes in the second test, setting up Conor Murray's winning try.
 He started the draw in the final match as the series ended level.

 George was also picked by coach Warren Gatland for the 2021 British & Irish Lions tour to South Africa.
-He played in the game against Japan but did not participate in the Test series.
+He played in the opening game against Japan and three more tour matches but did not participate in the Test series.